almeyras/IP-over-LoRa/README.md

 Keep in mind that EBYTE chips are configured via UART (like a normal frame transmission) but setting M0=1, M1=0 via GPIO (3.3V) or jumper wires.

 If you use E22 and have Windows installed, you can go for the easy option with the app [RFSetting](http://www.ebyte.com/en/pdf-down.aspx?id=1516).
 In other case, you will have to send the configuration frame manually with a Python script.
+Refer to the [user manual](http://www.ebyte.com/en/data-download.aspx) of your module for further instructions.

 >**Warning:** Always comply with your national usage restrictions.
 Unlicensed ISM bands are also regulated.
 When configuring your radio settings, pay special attention to: EIRP (max Tx power + ant gain), bandwidth, and duty cycle/LBT).

-### Files
+### Scripts
+Before you start:
+- Transmission modes require M0=0, M1=0, which are handled by the script.
+- Change tty line (/dev/ttyS0, ttyAMA0...) according to your Raspberry Pi model and configuration (Bluetooth disabled in order to avoid mini-UART).
+Check [UART configuration](https://www.raspberrypi.org/documentation/configuration/uart.md) and available lines using 'ls /dev/tty*' and 'ls -l /dev/serial*'.
+- Tweak tty baud rates according to your configuration.
+- Select different IP addresses.
+Now, for the IP over LoRa scripts...

+Point to point transmission with TNC Attach:
 - **tncattach.sh**: sample script (check IPs in both hosts and verify cabling) for point-to-point communication using Mark Qvist's "tncattach".
 - **tncattach.py**: same thing, but written in Python.

->Transmission modes require M0=0, M1=0, which are handled by the script.
+Point to point transmission with PPPD:
+- TBD

+Point to point transmission with Serial Line Internet Protocol Attach (SLIP attach, slattach):
+- TBD

+Point to multipoint transmission with TNC Attach:
+- TBD

 ### Interesting links
 - [LoRa-AX25-IP-Network](https://github.com/dmahony/LoRa-AX25-IP-Network) by Daniel Weiber.